cksystemsteaching/selfie/assignments/introductory-assignments.md

 In the Github Repository, we can look into the `selfie.c` file to clear that up.

 For example, if we want to know how many bits the CPU architecture is defined, we could search for `cpubitwidth`, and there we can find `uint64_t CPUBITWIDTH = 64; // double word` that means the CPU's bit-width is 64 or 8-byte.
-The comment `// double word` will explained under the topic *Random access memory (RAM)*.
+The comment `// double word` will explain under the topic *Random access memory (RAM)*.

 #### Exercises